Overview

 • Age.
 The average age at diagnosis is 70 years.

 • Race.
-Africans and African Americans are more likely to experience MGUS than are white people.
+Africans and Black Americans are more likely to get MGUS than white people are.

 • Sex.
 MGUS is more common in men.